-Don't be put off by the 'budget' title.
-These affordable handsets have good build quality, decent performance, competitive cameras and more, all without costing too much.
+Today's affordable phones perform only slightly below the blockbuster phones from a year or two ago, so don't be put off by the 'budget' title.
+These wallet-friendly handsets have solid build quality, decent specs and performance, above-average cameras and more, all without costing too much.

-To help you work your way around all the budget handsets and phone brands around, we've made this list of the best cheap phones you can buy.
+To help you work your way around all the budget handsets and phone brands around, we've made this list of the best value phones you can buy.

 - Xiaomi Redmi Note9S